gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/elaboration_order_handling_in_gnat.rst

 * *Dynamic semantics*

-  Dynamic checks are performed at run time, to ensure that a target is elaborated prior to a scenario that invokes it, thus avoiding ABE problems.
+  Dynamic checks are performed at run time to ensure that a target is elaborated prior to a scenario that invokes it, thus avoiding ABE problems.
   A failed run-time check raises exception ``Program_Error``.
 The following restrictions apply: